 Most of us dream of a fabulous reception for our wedding.
 We want it to be a memorable party without spending too much.

 If you are such a person, an open bar might just be what you need.
-But at what cost?
+But how much is an open bar at a wedding?

 Well, we have the answer for you.
 We will be discussing how much you need to have an open bar reception at your wedding.
 Plus, we share a few tricks for cutting down some costs.